-Page last updated April 9, 2021.
+Page last updated May 20, 2022.

 Please note, there are currently travel restrictions in place in many countries due to the ongoing 2019 coronavirus outbreak may affect your travel.
 We've compiled some resources to assist you in determining whether you decide to travel internationally.
 As always, if you have any concerns, please contact the Office of Global Services.
 Any email updates sent from our office will continue to be posted also on our Immigration Updates and Events page.

 NYU urges you to keep in mind that travel restrictions have and can change rapidly with little notice.
 Depending on where you go, you may encounter challenges in departing a country, or face difficulties when you try to return.
 At the very least, you should plan on extra time for travel and keep up to date on developments at your destination as well as in the country to which you are returning.

 Please note that in addition to COVID-19 travel advisories, students and scholars should also be aware of US Presidential Executive Orders and the impact on our community and Go Local eligibility requirements.

 There are currently NO geographic COVID-19 entry bans in effect.

 Negative COVID Test Required for Travel to the US by Air

 All travelers entering the US by air, including US citizens, require a negative COVID-19 test.
 Air passengers are required to get a viral test no more than 1 day before their flight to the US departs.
 Travelers are also required to provide written documentation of their lab result to the airline or documentation of having recovered from COVID-19.
 More details regarding documentation for a negative test and FAQs can be found with the US Centers for Disease Control.

 All individuals arriving to the US from a foreign country must be fully vaccinated.